ba-inmoment/terraform_advanced_training/lab36-automated-testing.md

 If these values are commented out (they are by default), make sure you uncomment them as our Terraform configuration will be using them.

-Create a new folder within the directory called `test`
+Create a new folder within the `server` folder called `test`.
+This will house your test for the server module.

 In the `test` folder, create a file ending in server_test.go and run tests with the go test command.
 E.g., go test server_test.go.